Kat632/P3-Sims4-RealEstate-Quiz/README.md

 Further questions - At the moment there are 39 questions in the game.
 I probably have enough information to write another 30 questions.
 A wide variety of questions will result in less repetition of questions each time a user plays the game.

 ## Testing

 ### Testing Strategy

 I took a two-stage approach to testing the application.
 The first stage was continuous testing as the application was being developed.
 With the application being based within the terminal, it was straight forward to test functions and print statements as they were being developed using the terminal within the IDE.
-This involved writing functions and print statements to enable me to see check that the questions were being randomised correctly.
+This involved writing functions and print statements to enable me to check that the questions were being randomised correctly and that the scores were being recorded to the leaderboard correctly.

 For the second stage of testing, I utilised a more formal structured approach and created a test schedule for the application which covered each logical cycle.
 I then proceeded to run through the manual tests I'd developed one at a time noting the result and recording any errors found.
 Where unexpected behaviour was encountered, the code was altered to correct the behaviour.

-The individual python files were also validated using [pep8online.com](http://pep8online.com/) further details are below.
+The individual python files were also validated using [pep8online.com](http://pep8online.com/), further details are below.

 #### Testing Overview